bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s now explore the various components of a testing framework.
+Let&apos;s now explore the various components of a testing framework.
 Let's first learn about testing data management.
 The most challenging aspect of software testing automation is gathering data and extracting useful information.
 The availability of data to conduct tests